php-fusion/docs/phpfusion-development/tutorials/real-estate-listing-addon/README.md

 ---
 description: >-
-  In this tutorial, we will be making a custom inventory database for real estate listing that you can install into PHP-Fusion 9.
+  In this tutorial, we will be making a custom inventory database for real estate listing that you can install into PHPFusion 9.
 ---

 # Real Estate Listing Addon Tutorial